Issues

 Employment Issues

-- Protecting intrasex babies from surgery until they are of an age in which they can make their own choices.
+Protecting intersex infants from gender assignment surgery until they are of an age in which they can make their own choices.
+Promoting awareness and support of non-binary sex and combating the equation and reduction of gender identity to genital difference.

-- To better accommodate the numerous and varying needs of queer-identified new citizens, immigrant, refugees by educating relevant judicial and support systems of the specialized needs of these individuals.
+To better accommodate the numerous and varying needs of queer-identified newcomers, whether asylum seekers, refugees, immigrants or new citizens, by educating relevant judicial and support systems of the specialized needs of these individuals.

 Nudists